jkclem/bike-share-prediction/Reports/Saturday.md

   )
 ```

-## Ensemble Tree Models
+## Tree-based Ensemble Models

 Tree-based ensemble methods are very popular in applied machine learning
-due to their ability to model non-linear and interaction effects.
-Here
+due to their ability to model non-linear and interaction effects without
-we try the two most popular ensemble methods: random forests and
+explicit direction to do so.
+Here we try the two most popular ensemble
-gradient boosted trees.
-We also perform a grid search in our repeated
+methods: random forests and gradient boosted trees.
+We also perform a
-k-folds CV to tune our models for the best hyper-parameters.
+grid search in our repeated k-folds CV to tune our models for the best
+hyper-parameters.

 ### Random Forest